 No one said taking care of a newborn would be easy.
-As a new dad, you may worry about:
+As a new dad, you might worry about:

 - New responsibilities.
 Newborns require constant care and attention.
-On top of feedings, diaper changes and crying spells — tasks for which some new dads aren't prepared — parents must find time to do household chores and other daily activities.
-If you're used to a carefree, independent lifestyle, you may have trouble accepting your new responsibilities.
+On top of feedings, diaper changes and crying spells, parents must find time to do household chores and other daily activities.
+This can be stressful for new parents who are used to a more carefree or independent lifestyle.

 - Disrupted sleep.
 Newborns challenge their parents' ability to get a good night's sleep.
-Sleep deprivation can quickly take a toll on new dads and moms.
+Sleep deprivation can quickly take a toll on new moms and dads.

 - Financial strain.
-The cost of your baby's delivery, health care, diapers, clothing and furniture can add up quickly.
-The financial strain may be worse if you move to a bigger home or pay someone to take care of the baby while you work — or one of you takes unpaid leave or quits work to take care of the baby.
+The cost of your baby's delivery, health care, diapers, clothing and other supplies can add up quickly.
+The financial strain might be worse if you move to a bigger home or pay someone to take care of the baby while you work — or you or your partner takes unpaid leave or quits work to take care of the baby.

 - Less time with your partner.
 Having a baby means sharing your partner's attention with a third party.
-You may feel left out, especially if your partner breast-feeds the baby.
+It's common for a new dad to feel left out.

 - Depression.
-Research shows that — like mothers — some fathers may experience depression shortly after a child's birth.
+Research shows that some fathers — like mothers — experience depression shortly after a child's birth.

 Take action before your baby is born

 If your partner is still pregnant, ease anxiety by actively preparing for fatherhood.
-For example:
+As a new dad, you can: